mediadrop/mediadrop/doc/install/index.rst

 MediaCore comes with a ``setup.sql`` script to populate a database with tables and some basic data.
 You'll need to create a database for it, then import that script.
-This can be done through phpMyAdmin, CocoaMySQL, or the command line:
+This can be done in a variety of ways, including phpMyAdmin, CocoaMySQL, or the command line:

 .. sourcecode:: bash

-   # To create an empty database with root:
-   $ mysql5 -u root -p < "CREATE DATABASE mediacore;"

-   # Then you can actually execute the import:
+   # Import from the commandline to a new 'mediacore' database:
-   $ mysql5 -u root -p < setup.sql
+   $ mysql5 -u root -p mediacore < setup.sql

    # If no mysql5 executable is found, try simply mysql instead